-Overview: Describe your project's overall purpose, the nature of the collaboration, the potential or committed partners for the collaborative, and how it will increase public access to historical records.
-Applicants should indicate what role they will play in the structure of the Collaborative.
+Overview: Describe why you hope to form a collaborative.
+Share your project's overall purpose, the nature of the collaboration, the potential or committed partners for the collaborative, and how it will increase public access to historical records.
+Applicants should indicate what role they will play in the structure of the collaborative.

 Plan of Work: Describe the plan of work for the grant period.
 Describe in detail the types of activities you intend to engage in and the relationships among them.
 Outline each stage of the planned work.
-Types of activities that are typical for these projects may include research, outreach, and collaborating with members of the collaborative to share best practices, tools, and techniques among member organizations; assess institutional strengths and opportunities; to share best practices, tools, and techniques among member organizations; and develop plans and management structures for implementing a collaborative project.
+Types of activities that are typical for these projects may include research, outreach, and collaborating to share best practices, tools, and techniques among member organizations; assess institutional strengths and opportunities; and develop plans and management structures for implementing a collaborative project.